coderefinery/manuals/lesson-maintainer.md

-# Lesson curating editor
+# Lesson maintainer

-Many people contribute to lesson and thus are "editors"  *The* lesson editor refers to the person managing all the contributions, like the editor of a [edited volume](https://en.wikipedia.org/wiki/Edited_volume).
+Many people contribute to lesson and thus are "maintainers"  *The* lesson maintainer refers to the person managing all the contributions, like the editor of a [edited volume](https://en.wikipedia.org/wiki/Edited_volume).

-*Everyone* may "edit lessons", including merging pull requests and pushing directly, when it's appropriate.
+*Everyone* may "maintain lessons", including merging pull requests and pushing directly, when it's appropriate.
 There are plenty of simple improvements that can be done without some "permission".
 See the left sidebar, especially :doc:`lesson-review`.